-- Make available for the ENQUAD Project Manager's review: the Survey Samples Results Report, the Notepad comments Report and the Test Comments Report. - Calculate descriptive statistics such as sample size, mean, standard deviation, minimum and maximum after the survey results are transferred from LIMS to EM&MS via OMS. - Ensure that the data, which will be sent to Battelle, meet all applicable constraints (i.e. on the BOTTLE, ANALYTICAL\RESULTS and QC\RESULTS tables.) - Forward to Battelle the QA Statement, pertinent information from the test comments, sample notepad comments, and ENQUAD Project Manager. - Produce a data report incorporating the results.
+- Make available for the ENQUAD Project Manager's review: the Survey Samples Results Report, the Notepad comments Report and the Test Comments Report. - Calculate descriptive statistics such as sample size, mean, standard deviation, minimum and maximum after the survey results are transferred from LIMS to EM&MS via WWQ. - Ensure that the data, which will be sent to Battelle, meet all applicable constraints (i.e. on the BOTTLE, ANALYTICAL\RESULTS and QC\RESULTS tables.) - Forward to Battelle the QA Statement, pertinent information from the test comments, sample notepad comments, and notes from the review by the ENQUAD Project Manager. - Produce a data report incorporating the results.